 Russian Tortoises typically prefer a basking area with 90-100°F during the day.
 Indoor habitats will require a UVB bulb.
 The basking bulb can help you achieve the proper basking temperature and helps your tortoise develop vitamin D3.

 The ideal night temperature is 70-80°F, but they can handle it even if the room temperature becomes a bit colder at night.
+If you don’t have the right temperature, it can cause your Russian tortoise to stop eating.

 It is vital always to have water available to your Russian Tortoise.
 You can use saucer pans and water dishes to offer water.